 - In Group 1 to Group 6 subjects, students complete Internal Assessments, and sit an examination in Group 1 to Group 5 subjects (Group 6: The Arts subjects are externally assessed through coursework submissions).
 Marks combine to provide a final mark out of 100.
 This mark is then converted to a numerical grade ranging from 1-7; the highest is a Grade 7.
 The six subjects combine to provide a total score out of 42 points.

-In the core components, students must complete a 4000-word Extended Essay (EE) on a topic of their choosing; write a Theory of Knowledge (TOK) essay and complete an oral presentation.
+In the core components, students must complete a 4000-word Extended Essay (EE) on a topic of their choosing; write a Theory of Knowledge (TOK) essay and create an exhibition that explores how TOK manifests in the world around us.
 Students are also required to complete a series of activities to satisfy the Creativity, Activity and Service (CAS) component.
-The EE and TOK essays are completed at school but marked overseas by IBO examiners.
+The EE and TOK essays are completed at school but marked overseas by IB examiners.

 Theory of Knowledge and the Extended Essay provide students with an opportunity to earn up to three bonus points which are added to their subject scores.